CurveDocs/curve-docs/docs/deployments/integration.md

 Contract functionality is documented here: [`RateProvider`](../integration/rate-provider.md)

 !!!github
-    The source code for the `RateProvider.vy` can be found on [:material-github: GitHub](https://github.com/curvefi/metaregistry/blob/main/contracts/RateProvider.vy).
+    The source code for the `RateProvider.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/metaregistry/blob/main/contracts/RateProvider.vy).

 Each `RateProvider` is integrated into the chain-specific [`AddressProvider`](#address-provider) at `ID = 18`.